Key Takeaways

 - Best for: Experienced sellers with time, legal knowledge, and marketing skills

-- Downside: 23% lower sale prices on average, massive time commitment, and legal exposure from Texas disclosure requirements
+- Downside: Typically lower sale prices than agent-assisted sales, massive time commitment, and legal exposure from Texas disclosure requirements

 #6: Real Estate Auction

-Auctions create urgency and can generate competing bids, but the results are unpredictable and the costs are significant.
+Auctions create urgency and can generate multiple offers, but the results are unpredictable and the costs are significant.

 How It Works in DFW

 Your property is marketed for 4-6 weeks, then sold to the highest bidder on auction day.
 The auctioneer sets a minimum reserve price.
-If bidding does not reach the reserve, your property may not sell — and you have already paid for the marketing.
+If bidding does not reach the reserve, your property may not sell, and you will have already paid for the marketing.

 The Costs